dgamboa/generative-newsletter/README-PERPLEXITY.md

 const result = await generateNewsletterAction(prompt, title, "perplexity")
 ```

-### API Endpoints

-The following API endpoints are available for testing:

-- GET `/api/perplexity/test` - Tests if the Perplexity API is working
-- POST `/api/perplexity/generate` - Generates a newsletter using Perplexity (requires a prompt in the request body)

 If you continue to experience issues, please refer to the [Perplexity API documentation](https://docs.perplexity.ai/api-reference/chat-completions) for more information.